rockset/rockset-js/packages/cli/README.md

 DESCRIPTION
   Add an empty entity with the specified name to the project.
 The path for the entity is the same
-     as would be created with 'rock project:resolve'
+     as would be created with 'rockset project:resolve'
 ```

 _See code: [src/commands/project/add.ts](https://github.com/rockset/rockset-js/blob/v0.1.3/src/commands/project/add.ts)_

-## `rock project:delete`
+## `rockset project:delete`

 Delete all query lambdas from the project.

 ```
 USAGE
-  $ rock project:delete
+  $ rockset project:delete

 OPTIONS
   -h, --help  show CLI help